 We recommend you always follow webmaster guidelines for Meta description for better SEO practice.

-The post title tag, URL of the web pages, and HTML descriptions are featured in SERP (search engine ranking page).
+The post title tag, URL of the web pages, and HTML descriptions are featured in SERP (search engine results page).

 This could help increase the web page click-through rate (CTR).
 It makes a web page climb up in the ranking of 1st page when it has a higher CTR.